rmagatti/auto-session/README.md

 ### Statusline

-One can show the current session name in the statusline by using an auto-session helper function.
+One can show the current session name in the statusline by using an AutoSession helper function.

 Lualine example config and how it looks